 Jeanette is an avid chamber musician, particularly with her group, Definiens, which is based in Los Angeles.
 Featured in Gramophone magazine, Definiens has won multiple grants and recognition, including being ensemble-in-residence at Fresno’s New Music Festival, Cal State Long Beach’s student composer concert, and UCLA.
-Definiens has performed on Idyllwild Arts Jazz in the Pines festival since 2014, and served as ensemble-in-residence for Idyllwild Arts for many years.
-Definiens has also produced multiple performances of original chamber operas, and Jeanette has worked as a répétiteur for those performances.
+Definiens first performed on Idyllwild Arts Jazz in the Pines festival in 2014, and served as ensemble-in-residence for Idyllwild Arts for many years.
+Definiens has also produced multiple performances of original chamber operas, for which Jeanette worked as the répétiteur.